You can use Galaxy S10 quick setting buttons to quickly turn on or turn off some features without opening Galaxy S10 Settings, or any apps.

 By default, there is more than one panel for Galaxy S10 quick setting buttons.
 You can swipe left and right to navigate to different panels.

-By default, as shown in the screenshot below, there is one row of the quick setting buttons on the top of the Galaxy S10 notification panel.
+By default, as shown in the screenshot below, there is one row of the quick setting buttons on the top of the notification panel.

 Normally, you want to keep the most frequently used quick setting buttons here so that it is easier to access quickly.

-These buttons in the notification panel occupy the first a few spots in the Galaxy S10 quick settings panel.
+These buttons in the notification panel occupy the first a few spots of the quick settings panel.

 So, most owners may try to rearrange the order of buttons in the quick settings panel.
 You can also add or remove buttons to/from the panel.